Jspascal/Jspascal/README.md

 ![Banner of my profile!](/Joseph_NOMO.png "Banner")
 ### Hi there 👋

-Here are some ideas to get you started:
+Here are some hints about me :

-- 🔭 I’m currently working on my side project using springboot framework (🔒 : private)
+- 🔭 I’m currently working on my side project using springboot framework
+- 🦁 I'm also working on a project to raise awareness about sustainable exploitation our natural resources
 - 🌱 I’m currently learning Springboot and Angular
 - 👯 I’m looking to collaborate on any project that can help me grow my skills.
 Feel free to contact me at mailto:jspnomo@gmail.com
 - ⚡ Fun fact: I'm a proficient manga lover